Ryoji Aikawa

 Ryoji Aikawa (相川 亮二, Aikawa Ryōji) is a former professional Japanese baseball player.
 He plays catcher for the Yomiuri Giants.

+Awards

 Aikawa was a member of the Japanese national baseball team at the 2006 World Baseball Classic and 2013 World Baseball Classic.
 He also won the Bronze medal at the 2004 Olympic Games.

+Faith

 Aikawa is a Christian.
 Aikawa has spoken about his faith saying, "There are always hurdles and obstacles to overcome in daily life, but knowing God is there helps me get through difficult times.
 I wish more Japanese people would find Jesus Christ as I have, and I am thankful I have been able to play professional baseball for such a long time."

+Family

 His younger brother, Juri, is an actor and model.